This page was most recently updated on May 8th, 2025

 SECTION 21.04 Construction.

-Throughout these By-Laws, the single shall include the plural, and the plural shall include the singular, and the masculine or neuter shall include the feminine and the feminine shall include the masculine or neuter wherever the context so requires.
+Throughout these By-Laws, the single shall include the plural, the plural shall include the singular, the masculine or neuter shall include the feminine, and the feminine shall include the masculine or neuter wherever the context so requires.

 SECTION 21.05 Text to Control.

 The headings of Articles and SECTIONS are included solely for convenience of reference.
-If any conflict between heading and the text of these By-Laws shall exist, the text shall control.
+If any conflict between the heading and the text of these By-Laws exists, the text shall control it.

 SECTION 21.06 Severability.

-If any provision of the By-Laws is declared by any Civil Court of competent jurisdiction to be invalid for any reason, such invalidity shall not affect the remaining provisions.
+If any By-Law provision is declared by any Civil Court of competent jurisdiction to be invalid for any reason, such invalidity shall not affect the remaining provisions.
 On the contrary, such remaining provisions shall be fully severable, and these By-Laws shall be construed and enforced as if such invalid provisions never had been inserted in these By-Laws.

-The United Court of the Pikes Peak Empire (UCPPE) is a not-for-profit 501(c)(3) Public Benefit Corporation in the State of Colorado that hosts and participates in a variety of entertainment and educational events, and activities to raise monies, which support the causes of other diverse community based charitable organizations that do not discriminate based upon race, age, gender, sexual orientation, religion or ethnic background.
-Our purpose is to collect charitable contributions from individuals and organizations, to distribute those contributions to other not-for-profit 501(c)(3) public benefit charitable organizations, and to have fun while doing it.
-Our intent is to allow membership to any individual or organization.
+The United Court of the Pikes Peak Empire (UCPPE) is a not-for-profit 501(c)(3) Public Benefit Corporation in the State of Colorado that hosts and participates in a variety of entertainment and educational events, and activities to raise monies, which support the causes of other diverse community-based charitable organizations that do not discriminate based upon race, age, gender, sexual orientation, religion or ethnic background.
+We aim to collect charitable contributions from individuals and organizations, distribute those contributions to other not-for-profit 501(c)(3) public benefit charitable organizations, and to have fun while doing it.
+We intend to allow membership to any individual or organization.
 Though our primary membership is drawn from the LGBT culture we believe everyone has the right of inclusion and the desire to help their community.

 SECTION 22.01 Nondiscrimination/Anti-harassment/ Bullying Policy and Complaint Procedure

-The United Court of the Pikes Peak Empire (UCPPE) is committed to a friendly, social, collaborative, charitable environment in which all individuals are treated with respect and dignity.
-Each individual, including all UCPPE, members, monarchs, titleholders, imperial family members, contractors, and designated representatives has the right to participate in a professional atmosphere that promotes equal opportunities and prohibits unlawful discriminatory practices, including harassment with any UCPPE.
-UCPPE-Sponsored events or event affiliated with UCPPE.
-Therefore, The United Court of the Pikes Peak Empire (UCPPE) expects that all relationships among persons in the organization will be highly respectful and free of bias, prejudice and harassment.
+The United Court of the Pikes Peak Empire (UCPPE) is committed to a friendly, social, collaborative, charitable environment where everyone is treated with respect and dignity.
+Each individual, including all UCPPE members, monarchs, titleholders, imperial family members, contractors, and designated representatives, has the right to participate in a professional atmosphere that promotes equal opportunities and prohibits unlawful discriminatory practices, including harassment with any UCPPE.
+UCPPE-Sponsored events or events affiliated with UCPPE.
+Therefore, The United Court of the Pikes Peak Empire (UCPPE) expects all relationships among the organization’s people to be highly respectful and free of bias, prejudice and harassment.

 SECTION 22.02 Non-Discrimination & Equal Opportunity

-It is the policy of The United Court of the Pikes Peak Empire (UCPPE) to ensure equal opportunity without discrimination or harassment on the basis of race, color, religion, creed, national origin, ancestry, disability, gender, sexual orientation, transgender, gender identity, age, social- economic status, marital status, disability, veteran or draft status; or any other characteristic protected by federal, state or local laws.
-The United Court of the Pikes Peak Empire (UCPPE) prohibits any such discrimination or harassment.
+It is the policy of The United Court of the Pikes Peak Empire (UCPPE) to ensure equal opportunity without discrimination or harassment based on race, color, religion, creed, national origin, ancestry, disability, gender, sexual orientation, transgender, gender identity, age, social- economic status, marital status, disability, veteran or draft status; or any other characteristic protected by federal, state or local laws.
+The United Court of the Pikes Peak Empire (UCPPE) prohibits discrimination or harassment.

 The United Court of the Pikes Peak Empire (UCPPE) encourages reporting of all perceived incidents of discrimination or harassment.
 It is the policy of The United Court of the Pikes Peak Empire (UCPPE) to promptly and thoroughly investigate such reports.
 The United Court of the Pikes Peak Empire (UCPPE) prohibits retaliation against any individual who reports discrimination or harassment or participates in an investigation of such reports.